QuckQuack/FreeBSD-Unix-aeacus-variant/docs/compiling.md

 ## Do you need to compile it yourself?

-Yes, for FreeBSD you do.
-The [GitHub Releases page](https://github.com/elysium-suite/aeacus/releases) for the upstream project only publishes pre-built binaries for Windows and Linux -- FreeBSD binaries are not yet part of the upstream release process.
-To get a FreeBSD binary you'll need to either build it yourself (this doc), or ask the maintainer of your fork/mirror to publish `aeacus-freebsd.zip` as part of their release process.
+You don’t have to, but it’s highly recommended.
+The [GitHub Releases page](https://github.com/elysium-suite/aeacus/releases) for the upstream project publishes pre-built binaries for Windows and Linux -- FreeBSD binaries are not yet part of the upstream release process.
+To get a FreeBSD binary you'll need to either build it yourself.

-If you maintain a fork or mirror and want your users to avoid compiling it themselves, run `make release-bsd` and attach the resulting `aeacus-freebsd.zip` to your own release.
+Update: I have now added `aeacus-freebsd.zip` as a pre compiled version; though it uses the same hash that any other copy would have so it’s therefore less secure.

 ## Requirements